rolyplee/examplelab.github.io/index.md

   <h1 class="lab-title">Welcome to the Figueroa Robotics Lab</h1>

   <p class="lab-text">
-    The goal of our research is to study and develop the physical and perceptual adaptive intelligence necessary for robots to learn from and interact with humans, while being able to adapt to a wide-range of human capabilities, needs and ever-changing environments achieving fluid human-robot collaborative autonomy; i.e., when humans and robots collaborate harmoniously.
+    The goal of my research is to study and develop the physical and perceptual adaptive intelligence necessary for robots to learn from and interact with humans, while being able to adapt to a wide-range of human capabilities, needs and ever-changing environments achieving fluid human-robot collaborative autonomy; i.e., when humans and robots collaborate harmoniously.
 We focus on applications where such fluid collaboration is necessary or safety critical, such as teaching